 What is Nutritional Therapy?

-A Functional Nutritional Therapy Practitioner (FNTP) applies the latest research in nutrition and health sciences to manage chronic disease and promote optimum health.
-FNTP training includes studying scientific principles about how the human body functions and the nutrients that it needs to thrive.
+A Nutritional Therapy Practitioner (NTP) applies the latest research in nutrition and health sciences to manage chronic disease and promote optimum health.
+NTP training includes studying scientific principles about how the human body functions and the nutrients that it needs to thrive.
 Nutritional Therapists believe that all the systems of the body are linked and that chronic illness is preceded by physiological imbalances in a number of these systems.
 Focus, therefore, is on identifying and addressing these imbalances.

 Every client is treated as an individual, with their own unique physiological makeup taken into account.